A mermaid proper, holding in her dexter a sword Argent, hilted Or, and in her sinister a comb Or.

 Bearer: Giannelli and Mariana von Atzingen Gorga, Alessandro.

-Arms depicted by me, highlighted with lights and shadows, contoured in Sable, with a pointed external shape and with a leather finishing.
+Coat of arms emblazoned by me, highlighted with lights and shadows, outlined in Sable, with a pointed outer contour and with a leather finishing.

 Style keywords: Outlined in sable, Illuminated, Pointed and Leather.